SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Method

 where $A_j$ is the area of $T_j$.
-The definitions of the unknown and the basis function in \eqref{diescretize_basis_function} and \eqref{basis_function} indicate that $q(\v{r}^\prime)$ is approximated as uniformly distributed over each $T_j$.
+The definitions in \eqref{discretize_basis_function} and \eqref{basis_function} indicate that $q(\v{r}^\prime)$ is approximated as uniformly distributed over each $T_j$.
 Consequently, the variation of $q(\v{r}^\prime)$ is fully captured by the changes in $a_j$ across $T_j$.
-From \eqref{diescretize_basis_function} and \eqref{basis_function}, we see that $a_i$ represents the total charge on $T_i$.
 Therefore, the geometries must be finely discretized in regions where the surface charge density varies rapidly, which sets the mesh density requirements for a given problem.

-Finally, the equation \eqref{integral_form} is tested using Galerkin's method, i.e., multiplying the equation by the basis functions $h_i(\v{r})$ and integrating over $T_i$.
-Then \eqref{integral_form} becomes: